evertramos/nginx-proxy-automation/.github/README.md

 # NGINX Proxy Automation

-This repo automates the instalation of [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy).
+This project automates the [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy).
 We strongly recommend you (:pray: please do!) to read all documentation.

-> To access the previous version of this repo please access [version 0.4](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion/tree/v0.4).
+> To access the previous version of this project please access [version 0.4](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion/tree/v0.4).

-## So, what does it do? :grey_question::grey_exclamation:
+## What this project does

 This script will set up your server with the *nginx-proxy*, which will enable you to host multiple sites, auto renewing Let´s Encrypt certificates.